 To illustrate why marine engines may need a 160-degree Fahrenheit thermostat, consider that you’ll produce a significant amount of horsepower when driving a boat.
 Additionally, you’ll use a large number of gallons per hour when operating a boat.
 The combination of the increased heat and the gallons used creates a sizable amount of heat.

 As marine engines have become much stronger, newer Cummins engines have switched to 160-degree thermostats as the standard.
 These 160-degree thermostats can catch overheats earlier.
-Since marine engines rely on their coolant to keep from overheating, these 160-degree thermostats can help a marine engine run cooler and do a better job of monitoring how hot the engine is getting.
+Since marine engines rely on their coolant to keep from overheating, these 160-degree thermostats can help a Cummins 6BT operating temperature to run cooler and do a better job of monitoring how hot the engine is getting.

 With engines putting out more horsepower and generating more heat, the need for a thermostat that can catch overheating early on has become much more important.
 A 180-degree thermostat will send an alert signaling the engine is reaching a dangerous temperature at a higher temperature than a 160-degree thermostat will.
 You can also differentiate thermostats by thinking of 180-degree models as designed for older marine engines that aren’t as powerful as newer versions that release more heat.